Emmotes/ic_spoilers/docs/walnut.md

     "id": 2764,
     "flavour_text": "",
     "description": {
-        "desc": "Each target of $(upgrade_name id) is buffed +$amount% for each of these buffs also affecting the target: K'Thriss' Unseen Encouragement, Donaar's Lead By Example, Rosie's Deflect Missiles."
+        "desc": "The effect of Documancer is increased separately on each Champion by $amount% for each of the following \"C\" Team abilities affecting them, stacking multiplicatively:^K'Thriss' Unseen Encouragement^Donaar's Lead By Example^Rosie's Deflect Missiles."
     },
     "effect_keys": [
         {